Bitcoin bridge

 2. A deposit stage where operators process a user request to deposit BTC into the Alpen blockchain, and

-3. a withdrawal stage where funds are withdrawn from the bridge after a user initiates a request to withdraw BTC from Alpen to the bitcoin blockchain.
+3. A withdrawal stage where funds are withdrawn from the bridge after a user initiates a request to withdraw BTC from Alpen to the bitcoin blockchain.

 Deposits and withdrawals are allowed in a fixed denomination of BTC, a value predefined by the bridge federation.
 For the current testnet, this is set to 10 BTC.
 The withdrawal fee is set at 0.01 BTC.
 The values for mainnet will be announced at a later stage.